Event-Triggered Control of Neuron Growth with Actuation at Soma: Introduction

-The contributions of this paper include (i) designing a control law for neuron growth with Dirichlet boundary actuation, (ii) developing a dynamic event-triggering mechanism for coupled reaction-diffusion-advection PDEs and nonlinear ODEs with a moving boundary, (iii) analyzing Zeno behavior avoidance, (iv) demonstrating local stability for the closed-loop system.
-Indeed, this work is pioneering in event-triggering boundary control for axon growth and marks the first local stability analysis using event-triggering mechanisms for PDE systems.
+The contributions of this paper are (i) designing a control law for neuron growth with actuation at the soma, (ii) developing a dynamic event-triggering mechanism for coupled reaction-diffusion-advection PDEs and nonlinear ODEs with a moving boundary, (iii) analyzing Zeno behavior avoidance, and (iv) demonstrating local stability for the closed-loop system.
+This work pioneers event-triggering boundary control for axon growth and marks the first local stability analysis using event-triggering mechanisms for PDE systems.